microsoft/tim-data-investigate-platform/README.md

-# TIM
+# Threat Investigation and Modeling (TIM) Platform

-TIM is a Kusto investigation platform that enables an analyst to quickly pivot between data sources; annotate their findings; and promotes collaboration through shared queries (pivots) and centralized tagged events.
+TIM is a Kusto investigation platform that enables an analyst to quickly pivot between data sources; annotate their findings; and collaborate through shared queries (pivots) and centralized tagged events.

 ## Getting Started